Widezadenis/LengthOfStay-Project/README.md

 - Mean: 4.0 days
 - Median: 4.0 days
   * Key Insight: The equal mean and median shows that there are no outliers that are skewing the average, hospital stays are around 4 days.
-  * The consistent 4 day length of stay shows that this is a comumunity hospital with routine medical or surgical needs, not a tertiary care center.
+  * The consistent 4 day length of stay shows that this is a community hospital with routine medical or surgical needs, not a tertiary care center.
 This allows hospitals to be confident in staffing and bed allocation planning.

 - Questions:
    * Does length of stay increase during winter months?
       * Findings:
-         * Staffing needs are predicable year round
+         * Staffing needs are predictable year round
          * Holidays and winters do not impact length of stay
 <img width="830" height="902" alt="image" src="https://github.com/user-attachments/assets/257a1810-22a0-4372-8bfb-d8d67d87d10e" />

    * Do weekend admissions stay longer because of fewer specialists?
-      * Findings: weekend admissions have the same legnth of stays with weekdays which does not confirm my hypothesis that weekend stays would be longer because of less specialists.
+      * Findings: weekend admissions have the same length of stays with weekdays which does not confirm my hypothesis that weekend stays would be longer because of less specialists.
 <img width="830" height="902" alt="image" src="https://github.com/user-attachments/assets/329ce1b0-72e8-4641-ae09-144910267d82" />

    * Which conditions affect length of stay?